MidAmerican Energy Company: History

+Coal Generation

+MidAmerican Energy Company owns and operates 5 coal plants in the state of Iowa, including units in Salix (near Sioux City), Ottumwa, Louisa, Council Bluffs.
+These plants are responsible for one-third of Iowa's industrial CO2 Emissions and have been found to have led to 3,700 premature deaths in the U.S. as a result of particulate matter pollution.
+The Clean Up MidAm Coalition was launched in 2022 to shed light on the health and climate change impacts of these coal plants.

 Walter Scott, Jr. Energy Center

 MidAmerican Energy is the developer and operator of the Walter Scott, Jr. Energy Center, a four-unit coal-fired power plant based in Council Bluffs.
 It produces more than 1,600 megawatts of electricity.